The national average to rent a dumpster, also known as a dump trailer, is $350 and ranges from $306-$450.

 What's in this cost guide?

-There are a few factors which determine dumpster rental prices, including the size of the dumpster, weight of the filled dumpster, space filled in the dumpster, and the rental period.
+A few factors determine dumpster rental prices, including the dumpster's size, the weight of the filled dumpster, space filled in the dumpster and the rental period.
 Let's dive into some specifics.

 - Minimum fee: $168

 How long you'll need the dumpster also affects the final cost.
 Dumpsters can be rented on a short-term or long-term basis, for just a day or for several months.
 The longer you keep the dumpster, the higher the costs you will incur.

 Here's an example of the typical pricing structure to rent a 15-yard dumpster.

 - Each additional day over 5 days: $15

 Some dumpster rental companies charge a per-day rental fee, and other dumpster rental companies charge a flat-rate to rent a dumpster for certain blocks of time.
 In general, rental time blocks range from several days to one week, two weeks, one month or two months.